 Lien stripping is a very useful tool for borrowers who need to eliminate a 2nd mortgage.
-Lien stripping may allow you to eliminate a 2nd or 3rd mortgage on your home and/ or reduce your car loan to the car’s current market value.
+Additionally, it allows for the opportunity to reduce a car loan down to the car’s current market value.
 Stripped liens will receive the same treatment as all your other unsecured debts (i.e. credit cards) in bankruptcy.
 These debts generally receive nothing or a small amount and get discharged at the completion of your bankruptcy.
 Further, after the discharge your lender for the stripped lien will be required to remove its lien from the collateral.
 For more information on how to eliminate a 2nd mortgage contact a bankruptcy lawyer in Tampa to schedule a consultation.

 Eliminate a 2nd Mortgage with Lien Stripping